abinit/abinit/doc/tutorial/eph4mob.md

 Using a 72x72x72 fine mesh for the energies gives a mobility of 149.87 cm$^2$/V/s, and a 96x96x96 mesh leads to 146.24 cm$^2$/V/s: the improvement is indeed rather limited.

-### On the importance of the initial DFPT mesh
+### In-place restart

-At this point it is worth commenting about the importance of the initial DFPT $\qq$-mesh.
+All the results of the calculation are stored in a single SIGEPH.nc file for all the $\kk$-points (and spins) considered.
-The Fourier interpolation implicitly assumes that the signal in $\RR$-space decays quickly hence the quality of the *interpolated* phonon frequencies and of the *interpolated* DFPT potentials, between the ab-initio points depends on the spacing of the initial $\qq$-mesh that in turns defines the size of the Born-von-Karman supercell.
+The list of $\kk$-points is initialized at the beginning of the calculation and an internal table in the netcdf file stores the status of each k-point (whether it has been computed or not).
-In semiconductors the atomic displacement induces dynamical dipoles and quadrupoles at the level of the density that will generate long-range scattering potentials.
+This means that calculations that get killed by the resource manager due to time limit can use the SIGEPH file to perform an automatic in-place restart.
-These potentials affect the behaviour of the e-ph matrix elements for $\qq \rightarrow 0$ and the
+Just set [[eph_restart]] to 1 in the input file and rerun the job.

-$\qq$-mesh must be dense enough to capture the full strenght of the coupling.
+!!! important

-A more detailed discussion can be found in [[cite:Brunin2020]], [[cite:Verdi2015]] and [[cite:Sjakste2015]].
+    Restart capabilities are not supported in multi-dataset mode!

-From a more practical point of view, this implies that one should always monitor the convergence of the physical properties with respect to the initial DFPT $\qq$-mesh.
+### Transport calculation from SIGEPH.nc

-The LR model implemented in ABINIT facilitates the convergence as the non-analytic behaviour for
+The routine that computes carrier mobilites is automatically invoked when [[eph_task]] = -4 is used and a *TRANSPORT.nc* file with the final results is produced.
-$\qq \rightarrow 0$ is properly described yet the Fourier interpolation can introduce oscillations between the *ab-initio* $\qq$-points and these oscillations may affect the quality of the physical results.
+There are however cases in which one would like to compute mobilities from an already existing SIGEPH.nc file without performing a full self-energy calculation.

-## Additional tricks
+In this case, one can use [[eph_task]] = 7 and specify the name of the SIGEPH.nc file with [[getsigeph_filepath]].

-As these files are quite larger and the overall space on disk scales as nq * 3 * natom, we suggest to avoid the output of the DFPT wavefunctions by using [[prtwf]] = -1 In this case, the DFPT code writens the 1WF only if the DFPT SCF cycle is not converged so that one can restart from it if needed.
+The advanced input variable [[transport_ngkpt]] can be use to downsample the $\kk$-mesh used to evalute the mobility integral.

 ### MPI parallelism and memory requirements

 There are five different MPI levels that can be used to distribute the workload and the most memory-demanding data structures.
-By default, the code tries to reach some compromise between memory requirements and time to solution. by activating the parallelism over $\qq$-points if no other input is provided from the user.
+By default, the code tries to reach some compromise between memory requirements and time to solution by activating the parallelism over $\qq$-points if no other input is provided from the user.
-You can however specify manually the MPI distribution across the five different levels by using [[eph_np_pqbks]], a list of 5 integers.
+You can however specify manually the MPI distribution across the five different levels by using [[eph_np_pqbks]] (a list of 5 integers).
 The product of these five numbers **must be equal** to the total number of MPI processes.
 The first number gives the number of processes for the parallelization over perturbations.
 The allowed value range between 1 and 3 x [[natom]], and should be a divisor